Calvin Smyre

-Calvin Smyre (born May 17, 1947) is an American politician who recently served as a member of the Georgia House of Representatives for the 135th district.
+Calvin Smyre (born May 17, 1947) is an American politician who served as a member of the Georgia House of Representatives.
 Elected in 1974, he was the longest-serving member of the Georgia Legislature.
 In May 2022, his nomination to serve as the United States ambassador to the Dominican Republic was withdrawn and he was instead nominated to serve as the United States ambassador to the Bahamas.

 Early life and education

-Smyre was born in Columbus, Georgia.
-He earned a Bachelor of Science degree from Fort Valley State University with a focus in business administration.
+Smyre was born in Columbus, Georgia as one of three children to Carter Smyre Jr. and Mildred Rudine Smyre (née Bass).
+His father, Carter Smyre Jr. (1926–2024), was a native of Griffin, Georgia and career officer of the U.S. Army who owned a realty company and was appointed by Governor Joe Frank Harris to the Georgia Residential Financial Authority.
+Smyre earned a Bachelor of Science degree from Fort Valley State University with a focus in business administration.

 Career

 Smyre has served as a delegate for Georgia to every Democratic National Convention since 1980, and became the first African American member elected from Georgia to the Democratic National Committee in 1984.
 He advised the presidential campaigns of Jimmy Carter, Bill Clinton, and Al Gore, and served as an elector for Georgia to the Electoral College in 1980, 1992, and 2020.

 Smyre became the youngest member of the Georgia House of Representatives when he was elected to the chamber at the age of 26 in 1974.

 Governor Joe Frank Harris appointed Smyre assistant floor leader in the 1983 legislative session and, in 1986, appointed him floor leader for the 1987 session, making him the first African American leader of the House since Reconstruction.
 In 1998, he was elected the first African American Chairman of the Democratic Party's state legislative caucus; and, in 2001, Smyre was appointed Chairman of the state Democratic Party.
 In 2006, he was elected President of the National Black Caucus of State Legislators.
 Smyre is known for helping Democrats and Republicans negotiate, acting as a liaison.

 Smyre also worked as executive vice president of corporate external affairs at Synovus and president of the Synovus Foundation.